Getting ready to write your website? Read this before you start your DIY copywriting project.

 You’re good.
 Any other questions they may have can be answered when you meet.

 No. That’s how we ended up with 9 million sites that say “timeless, romantic, editorial.”
 BORING.
-Also, it’s copyright infringement, so like, just don’t.
+Also, it’s copyright infringement, which is illegal.
+So like, just don’t.

 Short answer: yes.
 It saves time and builds trust.
 If your prices are clear, you’re less likely to get a million inquiries from price shoppers.
 Just do it.